💡 What is meant by net zero emissions?

 Natural gas – increasingly decarbonized over time – has a pivotal role to play in getting to net zero.
 And tackling methane emissions is vital if gas is to play its fullest role in the energy transition.
 We need to tackle methane emissions fast, and regulations can help

-Carbon capture, use and storage (CCUS), and hydrogen are necessary to help achieve the goals of the Paris Agreement.
+Carbon capture and storage (CCS), and hydrogen are necessary to help achieve the goals of the Paris Agreement.
 That’s why we’re actively advocating for policies that can help support their growth across the US

 Renewable energy is the world’s fastest growing energy source and essential to getting the world to net zero.
 According to the US Energy Information Agency renewables will be the “primary source for new electricity generation” out to 2050